devilDestroyer22/Sorting-Algorithms/README.md

-This code was used by DaniloNovakovic and only using it for running faultinjections, and is only being referenced.
+This code was was wrutten by DaniloNovakovic and only using it for running faultinjections, and is only being referenced.
 Thanks.